 Part 1: The Problem

 Newport meticulously documents how email and instant messaging have created a chaotic work environment.
 He explains the concept of the “hyperactive hive mind” and its negative impact on productivity and cognitive function.
+Through detailed case studies, he demonstrates how our current communication practices lead to decreased productivity and increased stress.

 Part 2: The Principles